 Healthy Trail Mix

-1/2 cup dark chocolate, i.e. enjoy life chocolate chips, dark chocolate covered raisins (I used dark chocolate covered cherries)
+- ½ cup dark chocolate chips or dark chocolate covered fruit (I used dark chocolate covered cherries)

-Store in an airtight container on the counter or fridge.
-It should keep for a long time but I would recommend 2 weeks on the counter or 4 weeks in the fridge.
+- Store in an glass container on the counter or fridge.
+It will keep for a long time, however, I would recommend 2 weeks on the counter or 4 weeks in the fridge.